REBELinBLUE/deployer/README.md

 * Install system packages
 * Configure the web server, database or other services

-## Planned features:
-* Rollback deploy
-* Deployment templates
-* Allow users to edit their own details from the user menu
-* Checking application status is 200 on deploy

-## Other changes:
-* Massively refactor the JS, clean up the duplication and sort out the Backbone.js code to not modify the DOM directly

 # Why?

 Deployer was heavily inspired by [Envoyer.io](https://envoyer.io), if you want a reliable deployment system I suggest you give Envoyer a try.